IRS Forms

 You will enter core identifiers, such as the legal name, EIN, business code, and the effective date of your S election.
 Behind the main form sit key schedules, including Schedule K, Schedule L (balance sheet), and Schedule M‑1 or M‑3 for book‑to‑tax reconciliations, plus Schedule M‑2 for equity roll‑forward.

-The S‑corp typically pays no federal income tax, but it can owe certain entity‑level taxes, for example built‑in gains.
+The S‑corp typically pays no federal income tax, but it can owe entity‑level federal tax in three situations: §1374 built‑in gains tax (only during the 5‑year recognition period after a C‑to‑S conversion), §1375 excess net passive income tax (when accumulated E&P from C‑corp years exists and passive income exceeds 25 percent of gross receipts), and LIFO recapture tax on a C‑to‑S conversion.
 Shareholders report their shares of pass‑through items whether or not cash distributions occurred.

 Who Must File And S‑Corporation Eligibility